ChrisKaldis/Knapsack/README.md

 ## Code Overview

-The `knapsack.py` has 4 functions.
+The `knapsack.py` has 5 functions.

+1. `parse_arguments` parsing command-line arguments.
-1. `read_data` that reads the data from a file.
+2. `read_data` reads the data from a file.
-2. `build_knapsack_bqm` that creates the problem's binary quadratic model.
+3. `build_knapsack_bqm` creates the problem's binary quadratic model.
-3. `show_solution` that translates the answer into useful information.
+4. `show_solution` translates the answer into useful information.
-4. `main` presents how to use the functions above.
+5. `main` presents how to use the functions above.

-There are also some `unittest` in the folder tests you can find and run them using the command:
+There are also some `unittest` in the folder tests you can find and run in order to follow the developement process using the command:

 ```
 $ python -m unittest discover -s tests